ccbrown/lessdb/README.md

           ProjectionType: ALL
 ```

+The hash key is an actual 32-byte hash.
+It is computed by clients, so the
+server is agnostic to the hashing mechanism itself, but SHA-256 is a reasonable
+choice.

+Items can contain one of the following values:

+* A binary blob.
+* An integer.
+* A set of values.

+To clients most of these details are completely abstracted away into a higher
+level Redis-like API.

 ### Partitions

-Each item is assigned to one of 65536 partitions based on its hash key.
-Each
+Each item is assigned to one of 65536 partitions based on the first two bytes
-partition is replicated to at least 3 nodes in the cluster.
-As nodes join and
+of its hash key.
+Each partition is replicated to at least 3 nodes in the
-leave the cluster, nodes may be moved around to balance the load.
-Note that
+cluster.
+As nodes join and leave the cluster, nodes may be moved around to
-this design is subject to hot partitions in a way similar to DynamoDB, though
+balance the load.
+Note that this design is subject to hot partitions in a way
-the thresholds at which this happens can be made be much higher.
+similar to DynamoDB, though the thresholds at which this happens can be made be
+much higher.

 For example, a 1PB store with uniformly distributed hash keys will have
 partitions that are about 15GB in size.
 If this store uses 200 nodes, each